Towing a Person On a Bicycle, Skateboard, Toboggan, Among Other Things, Is Unlawful | SFG Paralegal Services LLP

 On a Bicycle, Skateboard, Toboggan, Among Other Things, Is Unlawful

-What Is the Fine That Applies For Towing a Bike With Car?
+What Is the Fine For Towing a Bicyclist With a Car?

 It Is Dangerous and Unlawful to Use a Motor Vehicle to Tow a Person On a Bicycle, Skateboard, Roller Skates, Among Other Things and Penalties For Doing So Include a Possible $1,000 Fine Plus Victim Surcharge and Court Cost In Addition to Two Demerit Points As Well As Possible Increase to Insurance Rates.